The best UK boarding school for Film and Media

 RIC students regularly progress to study Film and Media at some of the top rated universities for the subject.
 Skills developed in Media and Film Studies can be used to showcase a candidate’s analytical and interpretive abilities which are a useful skills set for a range of degree programmes including English Literature, business related degrees, the social sciences and humanities.

 Both A level Film Studies and Media Studies are taught as both one and two year A level courses.

-The A level Film course involves the close study of contemporary British and American Cinema and the film industry as well as studies of world cinema such as French and Hong Kong New Waves, Contemporary Mexican Cinema, Soviet Montage and German Expressionism.
-A level Film Studies is taught as both a one and two year A level course.
-Students combine Film Studies at RIC with a range of other A level subjects ranging from the traditionally academic to the more creative including Fine Art, History of Art, English Literature, Sociology, History, Graphic Design, Media Studies and Photography.
+Students combine Film and Media at RIC with a range of other A level subjects ranging from the traditionally academic to the more creative including Fine Art, History of Art, English Literature, Sociology, History, Graphic Design and Photography.

 Rochester Independent College students enjoy the industrial quality light and magic of the movies without ever leaving the campus.

 The College converted a room in its newly restored building into a stunning state of the art cinema complete with a SIM2 C3X 3 chip projector and electric 10ft screen.
 A 7.1 surround sound configuration is controlled by a Pioneer AX4i THX Select 2 system.
 The new installation is an awesome combination of digital surround sound and big screen picture with a clarity and fidelity seldomly seen in the classroom.

 The system also features a 50 inch wall mounted plasma screen television and is used by A level and GCSE Film and Media students as well as by the College’s residential boarders for relaxing in the evening.